prendebp/ModestSanitizer/README.md

 **Use this to:** sanitize the arguments passed in to a Console application or sanitize the values read out of a configuration file, such as application settings or a connection string.

 **Threat vector:** a hacker who first succeeds in penetrating a network may seek to pivot to other valuable resources or to steal (and exfiltrate) database data.
-To do so, they may try to run a console app on a given server with random, malicious parameters see what it may do.
+To do so, they may try to run a console app on a given server with random, malicious parameters to see what it may do.
 Or, they may try to tamper with a web server's configuration file to bypass a web application's authentication or role authorization restrictions.
 They may also seek to point any configurable email addresses to their own email address with a different domain.

 **ADVICE:** Validate all input